Game Preview: Cougars vs. Silvertips: 0

 - Defenceman Bauer Dumanski remains day-to-day with a lower-body injury.

-- Defenceman Corbin Vaughan serves his sixth game of his 10-game suspension he received on Jan.
+- Defenceman Corbin Vaughan serves his seventh game of his 10-game suspension he received on Jan.
 28 against Swift Current.

 What's Next After This Game?